The flux-cored arc welding process (FCAW or FCA) is made possible by the design of the electrode.

 More flux is used on covered electrodes than in a flux-cored wire to do the same job.
-This is because the covered electrode coating contains binders to keep the coating intact and also contains agents to allow the coating to be extruded.
+This is because the covered electrode coating contains binders to keep the coating intact and agents that allow the coating to be extruded.

 Self-Shielding Flux-Cored Electrodes

-Self-shielding electrodes also include extra deoxidizing and denigrating elements to compensate for oxygen and nitrogen which may contact the molten metal.
-Self-shielding electrodes are usually more voltage-sensitive and require electrical stickout for smooth operation.
+Self-shielding electrodes also include extra deoxidizing and denigrating elements to compensate for oxygen and nitrogen, which may contact the molten metal.
+Self-shielding electrodes are usually more voltage-sensitive and require an electrical stick out for a smooth operation.
 The properties of the weld metal deposited by the self-shielding wires are sometimes inferior to those produced by the externally shielded electrode wires because of the extra amount of deoxidizers included.

 It is possible for these elements to build up in multipass welds, lower the ductility, and reduce the impact values of the deposit.
 Some codes prohibit the use of self-shielding wires on steels with yield strength exceeding 42,000 psi (289,590 kPa).
 Other codes prohibit the self-shielding wires from being used on dynamically loaded structures.

 Metal transfer from consumable electrodes across an arc has been classified into three general modes.
 These are:

 The metal transfer of flux-cored electrodes resembles a fine globular transfer.
 On cored electrodes in a carbon dioxide shielding atmosphere, the molten droplets build up around the outer sheath of the electrode.
 The core material appears to transfer independently to the surface of the weld puddle.